 KEN DRYDEN SCHOLARSHIP

-PLEASE NOTE: The Ken Dryden Scholarship is currently undergoing revision and new scholarships will not be offered in 2019 or 2020.
+PLEASE NOTE: The Ken Dryden Scholarship is currently undergoing revision and new scholarships will not be offered after 2018.

 Are you making plans to attend a post-secondary education institution?
 Do you need help finding financial support through scholarships, bursaries, grants or tuition waiver programs?
 We can help!